Octaves0911/SeeVid/README.md

 * Can be used as an tool for generating the insights of a video
 * Execution time and accuracy can be improved
-* more optimized similarity fucntions can be used for understanding the keywords better
+* more optimized similarity functions can be used for understanding the keywords better

 # Contributors
 * [Aman Kumar Mallik](https://github.com/Octaves0911)